A Snow Day in August

 For Upper Manhattan, the worst of “Mean Irene” seems to have been the bad reputation that preceded her.

-On the morning before the storm, a gaggle of worrywarts, myself included, mobilized to move scores of plants off the roof deck of our apartment building.
+On the morning before the storm, a gaggle of worrywarts, myself included, mobilized to move potted plants off the roof deck of our apartment building.
 Along with big pots of fussed-over mums and daisies, every skanky tomato plant was hauled in and stored in the lobby, creating a fetching meadow-on-the-main-floor effect.
 Devotion to our green roof extended even to the compost bins, which were dutifully sheltered, despite being full of rotting food scraps.

 On Saturday night, as hurricane parties raged across the city, Irene dumped six inches of rain on us but, thankfully, not much else.
 The following morning, assured by weather experts that the center of the storm had passed, I went out looking for the shit.
 And I found it in abundance, not in widespread property damage or the flooding everyone feared, but in the Armageddon of plastic bottles, pulverized Styrofoam and other trash the river had spewed out in the course of the storm.

 Off shore, without a single boat on the water, the Hudson looked weirdly serene, like the growing number of public zones that resemble quarantine sites when extreme weather conditions make them inhospitable to mammals.